PravinKunasegran/az-game/PART1.md

 ## Video Demo

-The attached document contains a link to a YouTube video that my team and I have included for your convenience and reference  [Video Demo](https://youtube.com).
+The attached document contains a link to a YouTube video that my team and I have included for submission  convenience and reference  [Video Demo](https://youtube.com).

 ## Minimum Requirements